-Unlike Tolkien's The Lord of the Rings, the novels address religion in some detail, and portray several competing religions.
+Unlike J. R. R. Tolkien's The Lord of the Rings, A Song of Ice and Fire addresses religion in some detail and portrays several competing religions.
 More than any other novel in the series, A Dance with Dragons explores the different religions of Westeros and Essos.
 Each of the religions reflects its culture's temperament.
-Martin based the series' faiths on real religions, tweaking or expanding them a little.
-However, no religion is presented as the true faith, although there are eerie displays of power on many sides, nor do any have a monopoly on virtue.
+George R. R. Martin based the series' faiths on real religions, tweaking or expanding them a little.
+However, no religion is presented as the true faith, although there are displays of power on many sides, nor do any have a monopoly on virtue.

-- The old gods seem like a sort of peaceful animistic religion.
+- The old gods seem like an animistic religion.

-- R'hllor, is similar in many ways to Zoroastrianism, with a strong dualism between the Lord of Light and the Nameless Other of Darkness, apocalyptic theology, and religious practice that is strongly intertwined with the use and symbiology of fire.
+- R'hllor is similar in many ways to Manichaeism and Zoroastrianism, with a strong dualism between the Lord of Light and the Nameless Other of Darkness, apocalyptic theology, and religious practice that is strongly intertwined with the use and symbiology of fire.

-- Virtually every other religion are examples of polytheism, where people in the attempt to understand nature gave forces of nature human shapes.
+- Some other religions are examples of polytheism, in which people attempt to understand forces of nature by giving them human shapes.

-- Mother Rhoyne religion is polytheistic worshipping the Rhoyne and many lesser river-dwelling deities such as the Old Man of the River, a turtle-god.
-It's may also be inspired by the real-life Roma, to a degree
+- The Mother Rhoyne religion is polytheistic worshipping of the Rhoyne and many lesser river-dwelling deities such as the Old Man of the River and the Crab King.
+The Rhoynar may be inspired by the Roma, to a degree.

 - See list of Prophecies.